c0ff33-b34n/flutter_sqlite_crud_notes/README.md

 # flutter_sqlite_crud_notes

-A Flutter note taking app to demonstrate sqlite use with crud operations.
+A Flutter note taking app to demonstrate sqlite use with CRUD operations.